 Security Features.The security of a wireless router is critical, especially for apartment dwellers.
 If you leave your network unprotected, any nosy neighbor within range can tap into your wireless network and peek at your private files.

-Budget routers, including our picks, almost always support two security standards: Wi-Fi Protected Access, or WPA, and Wired Equivalent Privacy, or WEP.
+Budget routers, including our picks, almost always support two security standards: Wi-Fi Protected Access and Wired Equivalent Privacy.
 WEP is an older protocol, so WPA is preferred.
 The budget routers on our list support WPA and WPA2, a newer version of the WPA standard.
 Your router should be set up to use WPA2, the recommended security protocol, automatically.

-Most routers also include a firewall, which monitors data as it flows through an Internet connection.
+Most routers also include a firewall, which monitors data as it flows through an internet connection.
 Firewalls block attacks from malicious hackers and keep unwanted data from passing through to your PC.
 All the routers on our list have a built-in firewall.
-You can also use a software firewall, such as the one included in Windows 8, to increase security.
+You can also use a software firewall to increase security.